-It is stressed that improvement in the technical and commercial education possibilities on Bornholm is a condition for obtaining a better labour force on the island.
+It is stressed that an improvement in technical and commercial education potentials on Bornholm is necessary to obtain a better qualified labour force on the island.

-Regional aid is treated in para 1.2.
-Several infrastructure investments in harbours and other transportation infrastructure are mentioned and their importance for employment development is shown. vevelopment of 24 hectares will be carried out for industry , handicraft and tourism.
+Regional aid is treated in paragraph 1.2.
+Several infrastructure investments in harbours and other transportation infrastructures are mentioned and their importance for employment development is shown.

+Development of 24 hectares will be carried out for industry, handicraft and tourism.

-Apart from this the programme contains a very detailed and exhaustive listing of actions within each branch of employment in order to obtain specific development objectives.
-These subprogrammes and ætivities are in particular stated for agriculture, fishery and tourism.
+Apart from this the programme contains a very detailed and exhaustive list of actions within each branch of employment in order to obtain specific development objectives.
+These subprogrammes and activities are in particular stated for agriculture, fishery and tourism.

-If these additional projects are carried out, the programme states that an additional 330 work places can be created in the period up to 1980.
+If these additional projects are carried out, the programme states that an additional 330 workplaces can be created in the period up to 1980.